radumocanu1/Formal-languages-and-automata-theory/README.md

 of your choice) to load and validate a configuration file of a TM with one head and two tapes.
 Also implement a simulator for this type of TM

+Cerinta proiect 7:

+ Create a configuration file for a one head, two tapes TM that recognize the language L = {w#w|where w is a string} and also check for the integrity of the tapes (if they are identical).